-- Workers Together: Items need to be submitted by the 15th of the month prior to publication.
-(Example: January 15 for the February issue.) - The Lutheran Witness: Items must be submitted by the 15th of the month six weeks before publication.
-(Example: December 15 for the February issue.)
+- Workers Together: Items need to be submitted by the 20th of the month prior to publication.
+(Example: January 20 for the February issue) - The Lutheran Witness: Items must be submitted by the 15th of the month six weeks before publication.
+(Example: December 15 for the February issue)

-Send items to the District communication specialist.
+Send items to the District Communications Specialist.